smeed652/agent-os/instructions/core/create-spec-refactored.md

 Determine accurate date for folder naming by creating a temporary file to extract timestamp in YYYY-MM-DD format, falling back to asking user if needed.

 <date_determination_process>
 <primary_method> 1.
-CREATE directory if not exists: [target_directory] (from step 1) 2.
-CREATE temporary file: [target_directory]/.date-check 3.
+CREATE directory if not exists: .agent-os/specs/ 2.
+CREATE temporary file: .agent-os/specs/.date-check 3.
 READ file creation timestamp from filesystem 4.
 EXTRACT date in YYYY-MM-DD format 5.
 DELETE temporary file 6.
 STORE date in variable for folder naming
 </primary_method>
 <fallback_method> 1.
 STATE: "I need to confirm today's date for the spec folder" 2.
 ASK: "What is today's date?
 (YYYY-MM-DD format)" 3.
 WAIT for user response 4.
 VALIDATE format matches YYYY-MM-DD 5.
 STORE date for folder naming
 </fallback_method>